tsharmaMW/Distributed-Data---Replication/Distributed Data - Replication.md

 ### Write-ahead log (WAL) shipping

-The leader writes log (every modification/write) to the disk and also sends it across the netweork to its followers.
+The leader writes log (every modification/write) to the disk and also sends it across the network to its followers.
 - Follower processes this log, and builds a copy of the exact same data structures as found of the leader.
 - Disadvantage:
     - Log describes the data on a very low level: which bytes were changed in which disk blocks.
 This makes replication closely coupled to the storage engine.
 If DB changes its storage format from one version to another, if is not possible to run different versions of DB software on leader and the followers.